OWelton-Rosie/stationery/docs/detailed-guide.md

 # Detailed Installation Guide

 ## Prerequisites
 - **Git** – needed to clone the repository.
-Install from [here](https://git-scm.com/downloads).
+Install it [here](https://git-scm.com/downloads).
 - **Docker Desktop** – needed to run containers.
-Install from [here](https://www.docker.com/products/docker-desktop/).
+Install it [here](https://www.docker.com/products/docker-desktop/).
 - **Docker Compose** – usually included with Docker Desktop.
 If not, install it [here](https://github.com/docker/compose/releases).

 ---

-## Clone the project
+## Clone the project and navigate to it
 ```
 git clone https://github.com/OWelton-Rosie/stationery
-cd stationery
+ && cd stationery
 ```

----

 ## Start the app with Docker Compose
-The project comes with a `docker-compose.yml` that handles running Nginx and serving your static files.
-To build the project, run:
+The project comes with a `docker-compose.yml` file that handles running Nginx and serving the static files.
+To build the project, run the following command in the `stationery` directory:

 ```
 docker-compose up
 ```

 This will:

-- Pull the Nginx image if needed.
+- Pull the Nginx image.
 - Mount your local `src` folder into the container so changes appear live.
 - Serve your site on `http://localhost:8080`.